25prabhu10/notes/docs/Concepts/AWS/AWS_CI_CD.md

 - Application: unique name
 - Compute platform: EC2/On-Premise or Lambda
 - Deployment configuration: Deployment rules for success / failures
-  - EC2/On-Premise: you can specify the minimum number of healthy instances for the deployment.
+  - EC2/On-Premise: you can specify the minimum number of healthy instances for the deployment
-  - AWS Lambda: specify how traffic is routed to your updated Lambda function versions.
+  - AWS Lambda: specify how traffic is routed to your updated Lambda function versions
 - Deployment group: group of tagged instances (allows to deploy gradually)
 - Deployment type: In-place deployment or Blue/green deployment:
 - IAM instance profile: need to give EC2 the permissions to pull from S3 / GitHub